-Application of the definition in section 1(1) to Companies A, B, C and D
+Application of the definition in section 1(1) to A, B, C and D

-Companies A, B, C and D meet the requirements of the definition in section 1(1) because Company A directly holds at least 70% of the shares in Companies B and C. As such, Companies B and C are "controlled group companies" as defined.
-Company A indirectly holds at least 70% of the shares in Company D through another controlled group company, namely, Company C.
+A, B, C and D meet the requirements of the definition in section 1(1) because A directly holds at least 70% of the equity shares in B and C. As such, B and C are "controlled group companies" as defined.
+A indirectly holds at least 70% of the equity shares in D through another controlled group company, namely, C.

-Companies C and D meet the definition in section 1(1) because Company C holds at least 70% of the shares in Company D.
+C and D meet the requirements of the definition in section 1(1) because C holds at least 70% of the equity shares in D.

-Application of the proviso to the definition in section 41(1) to Companies A, B, C and D
+Application of the proviso to the definition in section 41(1) to A, B, C and D

-Paragraph (ii)(aa) of the proviso to the definition in section 41(1) deems all Company D's shares not to be equity shares because Company C holds them as trading stock.
-Company D cannot therefore be a controlled group company as defined in the definition in section 1(1) and is excluded from consideration as part of the group of companies in the definition in section 41(1).
+Paragraph (ii)(aa) of the proviso deems all D's shares not to be equity shares because C holds them as trading stock.
+D cannot therefore be a "controlled group company" as defined in the definition in section 1(1) and is excluded from consideration as part of the group of companies in the definition in section 41(1).

-None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso to the definition in section 41(1) apply to Companies A, B or C.
+None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso apply to A, B or C.

-The definition in section 1(1) must now be re-applied to these companies (Companies A, B and C) to determine if there is a group of companies for the purposes of the corporate rules, bearing in mind that Company D has been eliminated as part of the group.
+The definition in section 1(1) must now be re-applied to A, B and C to determine if there is a group of companies for the purposes of the corporate rules, bearing in mind that D has been eliminated as part of the group.

-Application of the definition in section 1(1) to Companies A, B and C
+Application of the definition in section 1(1) to A, B and C

-Companies A, B and C still meet the requirements of the definition in section 1(1) because Company A directly holds at least 70% of the shares in Companies B and C. As such, Companies B and C are "controlled group companies" as defined.
-Accordingly, Companies A, B and C are a group of companies for purposes of the corporate rules.
+A, B and C still meet the requirements of the definition in section 1(1) because A directly holds at least 70% of the shares in B and C. As such, B and C are "controlled group companies" as defined.
+Accordingly, A, B and C are a group of companies for purposes of the corporate rules.